Custom commands can be created for emulating key presses. This can be used to create shortcuts and to carry out actions within programs.

-Click on User in the top right.
-Click the Echo Commands button under your personal details.
+Click the Personal Echo Commands button in the left column of the page.
+You may need to click on the icon in the top right of the page and choose ‘My Account’ for this to be visible.
 If this option does not appear, press Ctrl + F5 to do a full refresh of the page

 Type: choose Keyboard Shortcut.
 This should be selected by default